First Analysis Portfolio Companies

 Omnipoint Corp. (acquired in February 2000 by VoiceStream Wireless, later named T-Mobile USA and a part of Deutsche Telekom AG - Nyse: DT) was a leader in commercializing PCS and a leading developer and supplier of wireless communication technologies, products, and engineering services.
 As a pioneer in the industry, Omnipoint was on the forefront of developing and integrating advanced wireless technologies including GSM, GPRS packet data, EDGE, positioning, and Internet access.

 Administration software for F&I products and service contracts

-PCMI offers a modular package of software solutions for the administration of finance and insurance products, service contracts and extended warranties.
-PCMI’s SaaS platform, PCRS (Policy Claim and Reporting Solutions), supports and automates the full lifecycle of all aftermarket products and provides the most flexible environment for administrators, insurers, original equipment manufacturers, agents and dealers to launch new products.
+PCMI offers a modular package of software solutions for administering finance and insurance products, service contracts and extended warranties.
+PCMI’s SaaS platform, PCRS (Policy Claim and Reporting Solutions), supports and automates the full life cycle of all aftermarket products and provides the most flexible environment for administrators, insurers, original equipment manufacturers, agents and dealers to launch new products.
 Its global team enables continuous around-the-clock innovation and customer-focused support.

 Optical components lasers and detectors